 Go with organic food products if at all possible.
 You will consume less pesticides and chemicals this way as well.

 White sugar and high fructose corn syrup is in every type of processed food in some form.
 If it ends with “ose,” like fructose, glucose, lactose, maltose and sucrose, it is a sugar.
-If too much sugar is consumed, increased insulin levels result.
+If too much sugar is consumed, increased levels result.

 This will cause worsened pain in a person with fibromyalgia.
 Stay away from fruit juices but eat fresh fruit instead.
 Fruit has fiber that keeps blood sugar levels stable.
 Extra fiber is good for IBS as well.